 The Guildford group aims to spread the word about population issues by making the best use of our contacts in voluntary organizations such as Rotary and Zonta, schools & colleges, business organizations and NGOs such as the Green Party, CPRE and Transition Network.
 The group has a track record of providing speakers for meetings with an audience size ranging from a handful of people to a hall full of A-level students.
 Group members also speak at fairs and other public events at which they try to focus on local issues to make their presentations relevant to local people.

-The Guildford group welcomes PM members from across the GU postcode area, which covers Bracknell, Berks down to Petersfield, and Surrey.
+The Guildford group welcomes PM members from across the GU postcode area, which covers Bracknell (Berks) down to Petersfield (Hants) and Alton across to the eastern side of Guildford.

 The Winchester group, founded in 2011, meets every three months.
 The group has approximately 30 members, including some very active letter writers — local papers seem receptive to comments on articles related to population.
 The group also holds public meetings at which speaker training is offered, staffs stands at local fairs and distributes leaflets.